Driving Transformative Experiences

 We will change the world through our pursuits of transformative experiences.

-We aim to propel the journeys and passions of individuals in our community.
+We aim to propel the journeys and passions of individuals in our community and ignite a strong sense of belonging, community and purpose for our students, staff and faculty.

 Summer Experiential Learning Opportunity Fellowships